-Benicar (olmesartan medoxomil) and its sister drugs Azor and Tribenzor are FDA approved to treat high blood pressure, but they may cause severe gastrointestinal injuries, including the rare disorder sprue-like enteropathy.
+Benicar (olmesartan medoxomil) and its sister drugs Azor and Tribenzor are used to treat high blood pressure.
+But they may cause severe gastrointestinal injuries, including the rare disorder sprue-like enteropathy.

-In response to patients developing intestinal injuries while taking Benicar and its sister drugs, thousands of personal injury lawsuits have been filed Daiichi Sankyo seeking financial compensation for injury-related losses.
-Most of the cases have been centralized in New Jersey as part of a multidistrict litigation (MDL).
+After developing intestinal injuries while taking Benicar and its sister drugs, more than 2,000 patients filed lawsuits against Daiichi Sankyo seeking financial compensation for injury-related losses.

 Benicar and its sister drugs contain olmesartan medoxomil, a type of antihypertension agent known as an angiotensin II receptor blocker (ARB).
 These drugs lower blood pressure and reduce the risk of cardiovascular events such as strokes and heart attacks that are associated with high blood pressure.

 Not all ARBs contain olmesartan medoxomil.
 Other types of ARBs include candesartan (Atacand), irbesarten (Avapro), and valsartan (Diovan).
 The intestinal side effects associated with the Benicar family of drugs is has not been detected with other ARB drugs.

 Benicar gained FDA approval in 2002, followed by Benicar HCT (olmesartan medoxomil/hydrochlorothiazide) in 2003, Azor (olmesartan medoxomil/amlodipine) in 2007, and Tribenzor (olmesartan medoxomil/amlodipine/hydrochlorothiazide) in 2010.